zgosalvez/github-actions-report-lcov/README.md

 - `title-prefix`: A prefix before the title "LCOV of commit..."
 Optional.
 Default: ``

 ### Outputs
-- `total-coverage-percentage`: The total code coverage percentage from scanned files
+- `total-coverage`: The total coverage from scanned files.

 Sample comment:
 ![Screenshot](assets/comment.png)